 Token Druid Card Substitutions

 Midrange Token Druid deck is a relatively inexpensive deck, but nearly every card it runs is important.
 Here’s a quick rundown of the Epic & Legendary cards with their role and whether they can be replaced or not:

 - Malfurion the Pestilent – Technically, he’s not an important part of the deck’s game plan, but it’s just a very good card in general, which fits into this build.
 Against Aggro, it’s a very good defensive card, and against slower decks, it’s a way to create some tokens + way to push damage every turn.
 You can replace it, but your win rate will drop down.
-You can try Wrath, Greedy Sprite or Living Mana.
-Alternatively, use some tech card, such as Acidic Swamp Ooze (another weapon removal is also fine), or Spellbreaker.
+If you don’t have him, you can try Wrath, Tar Creeper or Naturalize.

 - Branching Paths – Can’t be replaced.
 Against Aggro, it’s a way to gain armor after you’ve stabilized, and against Control you can use it to draw your combo pieces quicker or as a supplementary Savage Roar.

 - Wispering Woods – Basically one of the most important cards in your deck in slow matchups, setting up the Wispering Woods + Soul of the Forest for 8 mana is often your best way to win some matchups.

 - Arcane Tyrant – Another good way to get some extra tempo, but not absolutely necessary.
 Use the same replacements I’ve listed above.